-EBMUD's Standard Construction Specifications set forth the contract requirements for environmental compliance to which EBMUD and its contractors must adhere.
-These specifications are implemented on all EBMUD projects as part of standard construction procedures and stipulate that EBMUD and its contractors are responsible for maintaining compliance with applicable federal, state, and local requirements.
-EBMUD's Standard Construction Specifications related to GHGs that would be implemented as part of the project EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements.
+EBMUD Standard Construction Specifications set forth the contract requirements for environmental compliance to which EBMUD and its contractors must adhere.
+These specifications are implemented on all EBMUD projects as part of standard construction procedures and stipulate that EBMUD and its contractors are responsible for maintaining compliance with applicable federal, State, and local requirements.
+Standard Construction Specifications related to GHGs that would be implemented as part of the Project include Standard Construction Specification 01 35 44, Environmental Requirements.